David Keltjens

-David Yair Keltjens (or Klatins, דוד יאיר קלטינס; born 11 June 1995) is an Israeli professional footballer who plays as a defensive midfielder or as a defender for Israeli Premier League club Hapoel Tel Aviv and the Israel national team.
+David Yair Keltjens (or Klatins, דוד יאיר קלטינס; born 11 June 1995) is an Israeli professional footballer who plays as a defensive midfielder or right-back for Israeli Premier League club Ironi Tiberias.

 Early and personal life

-Keltjens was born in Mevaseret Zion, Israel; to his father Yossi Keltjens who is of Dutch origin; and to his mother Flori (née Ben-Harush) who is of both Sephardi Jewish and Mizrahi Jewish (Moroccan-Jewish) descent and hails from the neighborhood of Katamon in Jerusalem, Israel.
+Keltjens was born in Mevaseret Zion, Israel; to his father Yossi Keltjens who is of Dutch origin; and to his mother Flori (née Ben-Harush) who is of Moroccan Jewish descent and hails from the neighborhood of Katamon in Jerusalem, Israel.
 He has a sister named Emily, and a brother named Michael.
 His late maternal grandfather was also a footballer in Morocco.
 He was enlisted and served in the Israel Defense Forces.

 He also holds a Dutch passport, which eases the move to certain European football leagues.

 He has been in a relationship with his Israeli girlfriend Yael Alexandra Gold since 2021.

 Club career

 Beitar Jerusalem

 From age 6 to 8, Keltjens was part of the Hapoel Tel Aviv Youth Academy.
 At the age of 12, he joined the Beitar Jerusalem youth system, where he eventually also made his senior debut for the senior club of Beitar Jerusalem in an Israeli Premier League away match against Maccabi Tel Aviv, which ended in a 2–4 victory for his team; on 26 October 2015.